What is acupuncture?

 How do I know if I need acupuncture?

 Recognize some of the signs that may be pointing towards the acupuncture treatment route.
 Acupuncture is a way to treat you physically, emotionally, mentally and even spiritually by strengthening the mind-body connection, which too often can be ignored in today’s society.
 But if you’re especially experiencing chronic illnesses and conditions, such as chronic neck and back pain — which is the number one reason people seek out acupuncture — and have tried and failed with all the alternatives (massage therapy, physiotherapy and/or yoga), acupuncture may be the best option for you.
-Acupuncture may also be useful in treating anything from severe anxiety to depression — without the strong after-effects of prescription medication.
-The possibilities for healing ongoing physical and mental conditions are endless — however, if you are still unsure about acupuncture, you can book a 15 minute meeting with our acupuncturist to help you determine whether acupuncture is right for you.
-At Rose Health Clinic, acupuncture can also be performed by our naturopathic doctors who additionally offer facial rejuvenation treatments.
+Acupuncture may also be useful in supporting mental health, from anxiety to depression, allergies, infertility, facial rejuvenation and a number of other health concerns — The possibilities for healing ongoing physical and mental conditions are endless — however, if you are still unsure about acupuncture, you can book a 15 minute meeting with our naturopathic doctors to help you determine whether acupuncture is right for you.